richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 7. **D** - It restricts client connectivity using firewalls, endpoints, and VPNs
    *Network isolation limits access at the network layer, ensuring only approved paths and addresses can reach the database.*

-8. **A** - To record securityrelevant events for accountability and compliance
+8. **A** - To record security-relevant events for accountability and compliance
    *Auditing captures actions like logins, schema changes, and policy modifications for later review and evidence.*

 9. **D** - It identifies unusual patterns or behaviors that may indicate a threat